 - This is the percentage of years in which the balance of trade in manufactured goods (or in total trade, for those years for which the balance of trade in manufactured goods alone wasn't available) responded as exchange rate theory would predict.
 That is, did the U.S. Balance of trade improve when the dollar weakened, fall when the dollar strengthened or remain about the same when the exchange rate remained stable? - 2.
 If the U.S. Balance of trade responded as exchange rate theory would predict more than 75% of the time (as indicated by a score of .75 or higher in the previous column), then that's considered a "strong positive" and is represented with a "++."
 A score of .51-.74 in the previous column is considered a "positive" correlation, and is represented as "+."
-A weak negative correlation (.25-.49) is represented by "-" and a strongly negative correlation (0-.24) is represented By "- -."
+A weak negative correlation (.25-.49) is represented by "--."
 A score of exactly 0.50 is considered no correlation at all. - 3.
-A positive balance of trade in manufactured goods for the U.S. In trade with nations less densely populated and a negative balance of trade in manufactured goods for the U.S. In trade with nations more densely populated are considered to be in correlation with the population density theory, as represented by an "X".
+A positive balance of trade in manufactured goods for the U.S. In trade with nations less densely populated and a negative balance of trade in manufactured goods for the U.S. In trade with nations more densely populated are considered to be in correlation with the population density theory, as represented by an "X". - \ South Korea data affected by de-pegging of Korean won to the dollar in 1997 and the ensuing East Asian financial crisis, during which South Korea was one of the. hardest hit, along with Thailand and Indonesia.

-Exchange Rate Correlation vs Population Density Ratio for Trade Between U.S. and Others
+Exchange Rate Correlation vs. Population Density Ratio for Trade Between U.S. & Others